 In spite of heavy rain and humidity on the morning of the first day, the fourth annual St Wilfrid’s Way diocesan ‘camino’ between Leeds Cathedral and Ripon was the best attended yet.

 Devised for the Year of Mercy by Holy Redeemer, Huddersfield, parishioner Stephen Habron, St Wilfrid’s Way was first walked in 2016 by just half a dozen stalwarts.
+In 2018, visiting pilgrims from the United States made this downloadable map of the route available on Wikiloc.

 This year, fifteen people attended the Pilgrims’ Mass at Leeds Cathedral early on the morning of Friday 11 October.
 The Mass was celebrated by the new Dean: Fr Matthew Habron, who is Stephen’s son.